duracellko/duracellko.net/Duracellko.NET/input/posts/2024/06/round-lot-validation-part-1.md

 This is because the lowest possible $r$ is the lowest possible $u$ divided by the highest possible $c$.
 And the same way the highest possible $r$ is the highest possible $u$ divided by the lowest possible $c$.

-Let's focus on the left side the the inequation.
+Let's focus on the left side of the inequation.

 $$
 r \geq \frac{\left( s_u - 2^{-k-1} \right) 2^{e_u}}{\left( s_c + 2^{-k-1} \right) 2^{e_c}} =